-The Falls are at their most spectacular at the beginning of the dry season as the summer rains spur the Zambezi River’s rushing waters onwards and over the sheer precipice of the Falls themselves and into the gorge below.
-The sheer power of Victoria Falls is in full ‘view’, making it a superb time of year to enjoy the lunar rainbows that can be found here.
+The Falls are at their most spectacular at the beginning of the dry season as the rains have maximised the flow of the Zambezi.
+This makes for a sensational spectacle as the rushing waters surge over the Falls and into the gorge below.
+At this time, the sheer power of Victoria Falls is in full ‘view’, making it a superb time of year to enjoy the lunar rainbows that can be found here.

-It is worth noting that due to the volume of water passing over them, the Falls themselves as they’ll be hidden behind plumes of spray.
-Whitewater rafting starts up again around July after being closed for the wet season and Devil’s Pool is normally open for swims from August.
+It is worth noting that due to the volume of water passing over them, the Falls themselves are mostly hidden behind plumes of spray.
+Whitewater rafting resumes around July after being closed for the wet season and Devil’s Pool usually opens for swimming from August.

 September and October